-The Career and Job Development Center Bldg.
-388, Rm 104, Manono Campus Ph: (808) 934-2727
+The Career Center Bldg.
+388, Rm 104, Hilo (Manono Campus) Ph: (808) 934-2727

 The Career and Job Development Center offers free resources and assistance to students who want to choose a career or major or prepare for employment.
-Assessment questionnaires and computerized inventories are available to help students clarify their interests, favorite skills, and value preferences.
-This knowledge of interests, skills and values, together with career counseling can link students with compatible careers and majors.
-The center offers numerous resources that detail information about Hawai'i Community College majors, job titles, job duties, wages, future outlook, and the college classes/majors required to pursue them.
+Assessment questionnaires and computerized inventories are available to help students clarify their interests, skills, and values.
+This knowledge, together with career counseling, can link students with compatible careers and majors.
+The center offers numerous resources that detail information about Hawai'i Community College majors, job titles, job duties, wages, future outlook, and the college classes/ majors required to pursue them.

 Students will learn to navigate the channels needed to gain meaningful employment in their chosen fields.
 The center provides on and off campus employment assistance to students and graduates.
 The center's employment preparation services include: assistance with conducting a job search, listings of current job openings and internships, assistance with resume and cover letter writing, and preparation for job interviews.
-The coordinator also works with employers to obtain job referrals.